Coronavirus: Ryanair to cut jobs and pay as entire fleet could be grounded

 “Ryanair is a resilient airline group, with a very strong balance sheet, and substantial cash liquidity,” he said.

-“We can, and will, with appropriate and timely action, survive through a prolonged period of reduced or even zero flight schedules, so that we are adequately prepared for the return to normality, which will come about sooner rather than later as EU governments take unprecedented action to restrict the spread of Covid-19.”
+“We can, and will, with appropriate and timely action, survive through a prolonged period of reduced or even zero flight schedules, so that we are adequately prepared for the return to normality.”